Table Of Contents

 As Teacher Appreciation Week approaches, we’re spotlighting Teach Britannica, our completely free, educator-curated hub of classroom-ready lessons, activities, and tools—all designed to save you time without sacrificing quality.

-The Teacher Time Crunch Is Real
+The Teacher Time Crunch is Real

 According to a national survey, the average teacher works a median of 54 hours per week, with only 46% of that time spent actually teaching.
 The rest?
 It’s grading, planning, customizing lessons, building scaffolds, and designing materials for a room full of unique learners.